 Want to be creative from the comfort of your laptop or computer?
 Maybe you just prefer to be more creative by digital means.
 Here are some hobbies, just for you.

 Commonly known as “photoshopping,” photo manipulation is the technique of utilizing computer software (like Adobe Photoshop) to manipulate photos.

 It’s not just for airbrushing your photos to make yourself look Instagram-worthy.
 There’s a lot of ways to get creative with photoshopping.
 Surrealism is a favorite subject matter among photoshop artists.

 Digital painting is a way you can paint without getting messy.
-With a stylus and a digital drawing pad (like this Wacom Intuos Drawing tablet for beginners), you can start creating artwork digitally.
+You can start creating artwork digitally with a stylus and a digital drawing pad (like this Wacom Intuos Drawing tablet for beginners).

 Similar to digital painting, the sky is the limit in graphic design.
 Invest in paid software like Adobe Creative Cloud to get the best tools out there.

 It comes with Adobe Illustrator, Adobe Photoshop, Adobe InDesign, and many other programs helpful for graphic designers.
 Short on cash?

 Try Inkscape, a free vector graphics editor, to see if graphic design is right for you.

 This hobby involves creating moving graphics utilizing computer software.
 Animated graphics can be either 2-dimensional or 3-dimensional.

 If you want to try out animation before investing in expensive programs, check out these free software: Pencil 2D, Synfig, Opentoonz, Tupi, Blender, Wings 3D, Source Filmmaker, or K3-D.